GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Reliable computations are obtainable from buggy programs, which after all, are the only kind of programs there are.
+> ### There certainly will be job disruption.
+Because what's going to happen is robots will be able to do everything better than us.
 >
-> ~ *Daniel T. Barry*
+> ~ *Elon Musk*

 ---
 ## 🏎 Quick Facts